Allaoua9/ImageWatermarker/README.md

 # ImageWatermarker C++ DCT

-This a DCT Image Watermarker using C++ and OpenCV.
+This is a DCT Image Watermarker using C++ and OpenCV.